getify/foi-lang/test-new-tokenizer/Lexical-Grammar.md

     EscapeMonadic           value "\@"     (two chars)
     ```

     All eight emit single Escape tokens in the output stream.
-They
-    exist for parity with the legacy hand-written tokenizer (which
-    assembles them via deferred emission).
-The split into eight
-    named productions lets the syntactic grammar reference each by
+    The split into eight named productions lets the syntactic
-    name rather than by value-literal discrimination.
+    grammar reference each by name rather than by value-literal
+    discrimination.

 8. Recursive forward reference and embed-boundary detection:

     LexInterpExpr's body recursively contains Tokens — including
-    nested LexSpacingInterpStr or further LexInterpExpr, which may
+    nested LexSpacingInterpStr or further LexInterpExpr, which
-    themselves contain more nested strings.
-The combinator handles
+    may themselves contain more nested strings.
+The combinator
-    this via a forward-declared lazy reference resolved at parse
+    handles this via a forward-declared lazy reference resolved
-    time.
-In EBNF the recursion is direct: LexInterpExpr → Token
+    at parse time.
+In EBNF the recursion is direct:
-    → (LexSpacingInterpStr | LexInterpExpr) → LexInterpExpr.
+    LexInterpExpr → Token → (LexSpacingInterpStr | LexInterpExpr)
+    → LexInterpExpr.

-    InterpExprStop is defined as `&"`"` — a positive lookahead on
+    InterpExprStop is defined as `&"`"` — a positive lookahead
-    a bare backtick.
-This means LexInterpStr (the plain interp form)
+    on a bare backtick.
+This means LexInterpStr (the plain
-    CANNOT be nested inside an InterpExpr body: its opener begins
+    interp form) CANNOT be nested inside an InterpExpr body: its
-    with a bare backtick, which the InterpExprStop lookahead treats
+    opener begins with a bare backtick, which the InterpExprStop
-    as the embed-close.
-The simplification is intentional: plain-
+    lookahead treats as the embed-close.
+The simplification is
-    in-plain nesting would create a grammar ambiguity (any "`X`" or
+    intentional: plain-in-plain nesting would create a grammar
-    `` `"X"` `` inside an embed could be read multiple ways), and
+    ambiguity (any `` `X` `` or `` `"X"` `` inside an embed
-    Foi forbids it by design.
+    could be read multiple ways), and Foi forbids it by design.

-    To nest interpolated strings inside an embed, use the spacing
+    To nest interpolated strings inside an embed, use the
-    form (LexSpacingInterpStr), whose opener begins with `\` —
+    spacing form (LexSpacingInterpStr), whose opener begins with
-    that character does not trigger InterpExprStop.
-The nesting can
+    `\` — that character does not trigger InterpExprStop.
+The
-    be spacing-in-plain, spacing-in-spacing, or any depth thereof
+    nesting can be spacing-in-plain, spacing-in-spacing, or any
-    via successive `\` openers.
+    depth thereof via successive `\` openers.

 9. Hyphen-as-sign disambiguation (binary-operator half):

-    Foi treats "-" as a sign when leading a digit at the start of an
+    Foi treats `-` as a sign when leading a digit at the start
-    expression context, and as a binary operator otherwise.
-Rather
+    of an expression context, and as a binary operator otherwise.
-    than carry cross-token state, every production whose tokens can
+    Rather than carry cross-token state, every production whose
-    end an expression is wrapped with ExprEndingTail.
-After the main
+    tokens can end an expression is wrapped with ExprEndingTail.
-    production matches, ExprEndingTail optionally consumes trailing
+    After the main production matches, ExprEndingTail optionally
-    Whitespace and Comment tokens, then peeks for "-" followed by a
+    consumes trailing Whitespace and Comment tokens, then peeks
-    Digit; if present, it consumes the "-" as a Hyphen token.
-This
+    for `-` followed by a Digit; if present, it consumes the
-    forces the next outer iteration to see a fresh digit, which
+    `-` as a Hyphen token.
+This forces the next outer iteration
+    to see a fresh digit, which Number's leading-sign rule
-    Number's leading-sign rule (Note 5) then handles correctly.
+    (Note 5) then handles correctly.

     EBNF representational caveat: ExprEndingTail's sub-matches
-    (whitespace, comment, the hyphen) are each emitted as SEPARATE
+    (whitespace, comment, the hyphen) are each emitted as
-    tokens in the output stream, not grouped under the parent
+    SEPARATE tokens in the output stream, not grouped under the
-    production.
-EBNF expresses the sequential structure but cannot
+    parent production.
+EBNF expresses the sequential structure
-    express the per-sub-match token emission.
+    but cannot express the per-sub-match token emission.

-    The trailing trivia consume is speculative — if no "-Digit"
+    The trailing trivia consume is speculative — if no `-Digit`
-    follows, the optional rolls back and the trivia is picked up by
+    follows, the optional rolls back and the trivia is picked up
-    the next outer iteration.
+    by the next outer iteration.

-    The wrapped set of productions mirrors the tokenizer's
+    The wrapped set is exactly the token types that semantically
-    minusOpAllowed flag: exactly the token types after which a binary
+    end an expression context, after which a binary `-` is
-    "-" is legal.
+    legal.
 Non-expression-ending operators (Plus, Star, etc.)
-    are not wrapped; a "-" immediately following them is consumed as
+    are not wrapped; a `-` immediately following them is
-    a sign by Number.
+    consumed as a sign by Number.

+    For the IntegerLit slot at the Token level, ExprEndingTail
+    is applied *inside* NumberEndingTail (i.e.
+    `(IntegerLit ExprEndingTail NumberEndingTail)`) so that the
+    lookahead for `-Digit` runs immediately after the integer,
+    before any trailing `..` is consumed.
+The reverse order
+    would cause `-2..-1` to consume the second `-` as a binary
+    Hyphen rather than leaving it for NegativeIntegerLit on the
+    next iteration.

-10. Digit-leading identifier disambiguation (!IdentCont):
+10. Digit-leading identifier disambiguation (`!IdentCont`):

-    Foi permits identifiers to start with digits (the sawNonDigit
+    Foi permits identifiers to start with digits (the
-    gate in Note 3 only requires that the identifier contain *some*
+    sawNonDigit gate in Note 3 only requires that the identifier
-    non-digit character — leading digits are permitted).
-To prevent
+    contain *some* non-digit character — leading digits are
-    the integer-shaped number productions from grabbing the leading
+    permitted).
+To prevent the integer-shaped number productions
+    from grabbing the leading digits of an identifier, each
-    digits of an identifier, each integer-shaped form ends with a
+    integer-shaped form ends with a `!IdentCont` negative
-    !IdentCont negative lookahead.
+    lookahead.

-    Productions carrying !IdentCont:
+    Productions carrying `!IdentCont`:

     ```
-    PositiveIntegerLit, PositiveIntegerLitWithSep,
+    PositiveIntegerLit, NegativeIntegerLit, PositiveIntegerLitWithSep,
     Number (integer branch only — NumberBody),
     HexNumber, UnicodeNumber, OctalNumber, BinaryNumber,
     MonadNumber (integer branch only),